The Student Screenwriting Contest will re-launch soon.

 - An opportunity to submit other material to Script Pipeline for internal review

-Script Pipeline Contest Winner Sells Spec for $3 Million
+Universal Buys Script Pipeline Contest Winner Spec for $3 Million

-After introductions by Script Pipeline to industry partner Jake Wagner, Evan Daugherty sold Snow White & the Huntsman to Universal for $3 million.
+After introductions by Script Pipeline to partner Jake Wagner, Evan Daugherty sold Snow White & the Huntsman to Universal for $3 million.
 It marked one of the biggest studio spec sales in years and subsequently made Evan one of the hottest young writers in the industry.
-The film was released summer 2012 and grossed over $400 million worldwide.
+The film has grossed over $400 million worldwide.

 Shortly after the Script Pipeline screenwriting contest, Evan landed an assignment with Warner Bros. to rewrite an adaptation of He-Man, which led to the sale of SWATH.